Mcp Builder

 Overview

-To create high-quality MCP (Model Context Protocol) servers that enable LLMs to effectively interact with external services, use this skill.
-An MCP server provides tools that allow LLMs to access external services and APIs.
-The quality of an MCP server is measured by how well it enables LLMs to accomplish real-world tasks using the tools provided.
+Create MCP (Model Context Protocol) servers that enable LLMs to interact with external services through well-designed tools.
+The quality of an MCP server is measured by how well it enables LLMs to accomplish real-world tasks.

 Process